Frequently Asked Questions

 Q: Is the Warehouse climate-controlled?

 Kitchen shifts may take place in a cooler/freezer area.
 Volunteers are encouraged to bring their own warm jackets.
+Garden and Mobile Food Pantry shifts take place outdoors, so please come prepared with the appropriate attire for the weather and plenty of water.

 Q: I’m allergic to certain foods.
 Will that impact my volunteer duties?